edsu/iiif.io/source/api/presentation/2.1/index.md

     Usage:
     {: .usage}
-    * A manifest or sequence _MUST NOT_ have a height.
-    * A canvas _MUST_ have a height, which does not have a unit type.
+    * A canvas _MUST_ have exactly one height, which does not have a unit type.
 It merely conveys, along with width, an aspect ratio.
-    * Content resources _MAY_ have a height, given in pixels, if appropriate.
+    * Content resources _MAY_ have exactly one height, given in pixels, if appropriate.
+    * All other resources _MUST NOT_ have a height.

 width
 :   The width of a canvas or image resource.
 For images, this is in pixels.
 No particular units are required for canvases.